Splurge or Save? The Smartest Beauty Buys

 If you want to try a new, trendy color but aren't sure it's for you, experiment with a cheaper brand.
 If you hate it, you've spent only a few dollars.
 If you love it, buy the quality version.

 Splurge or Save on Foundation?

-It's important to find the right shade and formula for your skin, but you can rack up quite a bill by trial and error with inexpensive brands.
+- It's important to find the right shade and formula for your skin, but you can rack up quite a bill by trial and error with inexpensive brands.
 Instead, have a makeup consultant match the perfect foundation to your skin and allow you to test it at the counter before you buy.
 Your age and skin type may determine whether you need a creamy, sheer formula or one that offers more coverage.
 It's tough to tell which is which without trying them on.
 But do figure out what works: "If your skin doesn't look good," notes San Francisco makeup artist Hillary Clark, "nothing else will."
-Recommended product: Giorgio Armani Luminous Silk Foundation ($62, shop.nordstrom.com) is a makeup artists' favorite.
+Recommended product: Giorgio Armani Luminous Silk Foundation ($62, www.nordstrom.com) is a makeup artists' favorite.

 If you tend to use foundation sparingly (just around the nose and chin to reduce redness) and you know the undertones in your skin, you might consider a drugstore purchase.

 - The pigments in blush are very similar to those in eye shadow―the less expensive the product, the more likely it is that the pigments have been diluted with talc and other powder ingredients or are not milled as smoothly.
 "Inexpensive blushes might leave streaks, and they rarely give you a silky feel," says San Francisco makeup artist Hillary Clark.
 If you want to add color and dimension to your face, it's worth the money to buy a blush that stays on.
 And you shouldn't have to swipe your cheek 18 times to get the color you want.
 Recommended product: Nars Blush ($27, narscosmetics.com) is loaded with pigments that are finely milled.